The Stern Show has welcomed many A-list guests, but today Howard sat down with A-plus-plus-plus list superstar Gwyneth Paltrow.

 Gwyneth has had some high-profile romances with men who are just as famous as she is (which is an exclusive club).

 Then, of course, there's the man that became her husband, Coldplay lead singer Chris Martin.
-Gwyneth started listening to Coldplay while she was grieving the loss of her father, who passes away in 2002.
+Gwyneth started listening to Coldplay while she was grieving the loss of her father, who passed away in 2002.
 A friend suggested they take in the local Coldplay concert to try to lift Gwyneth out of her funk and she agreed to go.
-She met Chris and was attracted to him but had reservations: 'I can't fall in love with a twenty-five year old rock star.'
+She met Chris and was attracted to him but had reservations: "I can't fall in love with a twenty-five year old rock star."

-To announce her split from Chris Martin, Gwyneth borrowed the phrase 'Cosncious Uncoupling' from a relationship therapist and it was widely misunderstood and teased.
+To announce her split from Chris Martin, Gwyneth borrowed the phrase "Conscious Uncoupling" from a relationship therapist and it was widely misunderstood and teased.
 She explained it as simply splitting up without any acrimony.
 Gwyneth admitted that it is a goofy term.

 "I made a mistake," she said about using it in her statement.
 "I didn't give it context.
 But it is a goofy term."